About Franklin County

 Marriage licenses are issued by the Chancery Clerk's office to couples intending to marry in Mississippi, with both parties required to appear in person with valid government-issued photo identification and payment of the license fee, currently approximately $21.00.
 Birth certificates for births occurring in Franklin County can be requested from the Chancery Clerk's office, with fees typically $17.00 for the first certified copy and $7.00 for each additional copy ordered simultaneously.
 The Mississippi State Department of Health, Vital Records Office, P.O.

-Box 1700, Jackson, MS 39215-1700, serves as the centralized state repository for all Mississippi vital records and can provide certified copies of birth certificates (1912-present), death certificates (1912-present), marriage records, and divorce records for events occurring anywhere in Mississippi.
+Box 1700, Jackson, MS 39215-1700, is the centralized state repository for all Mississippi vital records and can provide certified copies of birth certificates (1912-present), death certificates (1912-present), marriage records, and divorce records for events occurring anywhere in Mississippi.
 Mississippi vital records law is codified at Miss.
 Code Ann.

 Business & Licensing

 Business and licensing records in Franklin County are maintained by multiple agencies depending on the record type and business structure.
-The Franklin County Chancery Clerk's office handles registration of fictitious business names (DBAs - Doing Business As) for sole proprietorships and partnerships operating in the county.
-These filings are public records and can be searched or copied at the Chancery Clerk's office located at 1 Main Street, Meadville, MS 39653, phone (601) 384-2331.
+Franklin County Chancery Clerk's office handles registration of fictitious business names (DBAs - Doing Business As) for sole proprietorships and partnerships operating in Franklin County.
+These filings are public records and can be searched or copied at the Chancery Clerk's office, Meadville, MS 39653

 • The filing fee for a fictitious business name registration is approximately $25.00, and registrations must be renewed periodically according to Mississippi law.